TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 1/James 1.3.md

 ---

-Knowing that the proving of your faith worketh patience.
+knowing that the testing of your faith produces endurance.